Sign In to Tableau Cloud

 If your site uses single sign-on, and you do not see a Sign Out link, close the browser tab or window.
 The Sign Out link does not appear if your site and the identity provider that manages your company's user information are not configured to support single log-out.

-If you want Tableau Online to remember your username, tick the Remember me box when you sign in.
+If you want Tableau Cloud to remember your username, select Remember me on the sign-in page.
 The next time you sign in, Tableau enters your username.
 You still need to type your password.

 To make Tableau forget your user information, remove cookies using your web browser.